panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 #### Deprecated

-You should not use this method.
-It is only really intended for test and vector validation purposes.
+For testing and vector validation only; allow random generation in production.

 ***